CebolaLab/ChIPmentation/README.md

 ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) **Output file**: the `<sample>_peaks.narrowPeak` is a `bed` file containing the peak information for the INDIVIDUAL replicate\*.

 \*The `<sample>_peaks.narrowPeak` can be uploaded and visualised via a genome browser such as UCSC.
 The `bed` file of peak calls is referred to at this stage as 'relaxed' peak calls, since they are called for individual replicates.
-Two or more biological replicates will be combined in the next stage to generate a combined set of peaks.
+This `bed` file is therefore most useful as an input to the next stage: calling replicated peaks.

 The total number of peaks can be obtained using `wc -l <sample>_peaks.narrowPeak`.